-This experiment was conducted in a specific area or field that covers around 8093.71 m2 in an NECC.
-This field perimeter is surrounded by an electric fence (Fig. 1).
+This experiment was conducted in a specific area or field covering around $8,093.71 \text{ m}^2$ in the NECC.
+The perimeter of this field is surrounded by an electric fence (Fig. 1).

-Figure 1.
-The experimental set-up. (a) A sketch of an actual set-up of the experimental area; (b) Radios were hung on the trees as shown in (a); (c) The controller box used by the experimenters; (d) An example of the experiment trial where an elephant was allowed to roam inside the experiment area alone.
-A specific sound was played when the elephant stepped or passed the dotted line as shown in Fig. 1(a).
+Figure 1: The experimental set-up. (a) a sketch of an actual set-up of the experimental area; (b) radios were hung on the trees as shown in (a); (c) the controller box used by the experimenters; (d) an example of the experiment trial where an elephant was allowed to roam inside the experiment area alone.
+A specific sound was played when the elephant stepped or passed the dotted line as shown in (a).

-Seven healthy elephants were used in this study as permitted by the NECC management, consisting of two males, namely Alam (22-years old) and Lasah (21-years old), and five females, namely Kasturi (44 years old), Indah (23 years old), Kala (49 years old), Sanom (14 years old), and Mentopian (45 years old).
+Seven healthy elephants were used in this study as permitted by the NECC management, consisting of two males, namely Alam (22 years old) and Lasah (21 years old), and five females, namely Kasturi (44 years old), Indah (23 years old), Kala (49 years old), Sanom (14 years old) and Mentopian (45 years old).
 These elephants originated from different parts of the forests in Peninsular Malaysia.
 These elephants were rescued from various parts of the forests in Peninsular Malaysia by the Department of Wildlife and National Parks (PERHILITAN).
 They were involved in incidents such as losing their herd or human-elephant conflict situations, leading to their relocation to the NECC for care and rehabilitation.

 Five different sounds were used during the experiment, consisting of three threatening sounds and two white noises as controls.
-The three threatening sounds were the tiger roar, elephant rumble, and buzzing bee sound, while the white noises (control sounds) were the rain and nocturnal jungle sounds.
-The sounds used in this experiment were downloaded from the free sound effects website, pixabay.com.
-The experiment began at 7:00 a.m. until 9:00 a.m., which is before any visitor is allowed to enter the NECC.
+The three threatening sounds were the tiger roar, elephant rumble and buzzing bee sound, while the white noises (control sounds) were the rain and nocturnal jungle sounds.
+The sounds used in this experiment were downloaded from the free sound effects website, pixabay.com (https://pixabay.com/).
+The experiment began at 7:00 a.m. until 9:00 a.m., before any visitor could enter the NECC.
 Three radios were used to play the sound.
 Two radios were hung on two trees, with a distance of 4 m between the trees.
-The hanging radios were 2.5 metres above ground, and a receiver box was attached to one of the trees near the radio (Fig. 1).
-These radios were connected via Bluetooth to a receiver and also connected to the main controller box held by the experimenter.
+The hanging radios were 2.5 m above ground, and a receiver box was attached to one of the trees near the radio (Fig. 1).
+These radios were connected via Bluetooth to a receiver and the main controller box held by the experimenter.
 A dotted line was set up using small broken sticks (so as not to draw attention from the elephant on trial) two meters before the feeding line (Fig. 1) that connected to the two trees.
 A bunch of sugar cane was placed in front of the feeding line as bait.
-The feeding line separates between the bait area and the area where the experimenter starts to switch on the controller box using a remote control and play the respective sound (marked with a dotted line in Fig. 1(a)).
+The feeding line separates the bait area and the area where the experimenter starts to switch on the controller box using a remote control and play the respective sound (marked with a dotted line in Fig. 1a).

 During the experiment, only one elephant was allowed to enter the experiment area to facilitate data recording and control the sound playbacks.
 The elephant was left roaming around the area, and its behaviour was observed.
-Once the elephant passed or stepped on the dotted line area, a specific trial sound was played at 80 dB intensity level for five minutes, and the elephant's response to the sound was recorded using digital cameras for 10 minutes.
-The elephant responses were observed based on the elephant behaviour guide as suggested by Olson (2022).
+Once the elephant passed or stepped on the dotted line area, a specific trial sound was played at 80 dB intensity level for 5 min, and the elephant's response to the sound was recorded using digital cameras for 10 min.
+The elephant responses were observed based on the elephant behaviour guide, as suggested by Olson (2024).
 Each elephant was tested once for each sound (seven replicates per sound, N = 35).